abertschi/soundfish/README.md

 - [SoundCloud dev page](https://developers.soundcloud.com/)

 ## Community
+SailfishOS still lacks a native port of Soundcloud.

 - There was another project launched [here](https://github.com/rollator/sound-for-fish) but app is still in very early development.
 - There is a community discussion thread [here](https://together.jolla.com/question/66652/soundcloud-sailfish-os-application/?comment=93982#comment-93982) referring to the above project.